 You don’t need to limit all purines.
 A few foods that are high in purines don’t trigger gout.
 One study found that peas, beans, mushrooms, cauliflower, spinach, and chicken – formerly considered foods to avoid – may not be linked to gout attacks.

-Changing your diet can have its own obstacles, but you can get effective gout

-    relief with an all-natural supplement like the Manna pH Balance.
-This product

-    helps to excrete excess uric acid from the body to give you effective relief

-    without side effects.
+Changing your diet can have its own obstacles, but you can get effective gout relief with an all-natural supplement like the Manna pH Balance.
+This product helps to excrete excess uric acid from the body to give you effective relief without side effects.

-    Manna pH Balance helps to increase the rate of acid excretion and to reduce the
+Manna pH Balance helps to increase the rate of acid excretion, thus treating gout by preventing further inflammation of the joints.

-    inflammatory response.
 The product also assists kidney blood flow rate.
-The

-    different ingredients work in a synergistic manner to balance the pH of the
+The different ingredients work in a synergistic manner to balance the pH of the human body.

-    human body.